-If we start with the lowback.
+If we start with the low back.
 The basic concept is to find neutral positioning in standing, sitting and lying down and then activate the core muscles in that posture.
-At this stage exercises are performed slowly with control, using breathing to activate the core and simultaneously avoid any ”wobble” in the midsection.
+All exercises are performed slowly with control, using breathing to activate the core and simultaneously avoid any ”wobble” in the midsection.
 Instructions for this are under ländrygg stabilitets övningar: Step 1.
 Exercises should not hurt during or after performing them.
 Initially, you may want to restrict your self to exercises lying down.
-Eventually you want to do exercises on your stomach on your sides and on your back and eventually standing.
+Eventually you want to do exercises on your stomach, on your sides, on your back and eventually standing.

-Other exercises which may be added can be found among the following pages, use your judgement if the exercise is too advanced for the stage you are at.
+Other exercises which may be added can be found among the following pages, use your judgement to avoid exercises that are too advanced for the stage you are at.

 This stage of rehab can last from one month to several months depending on many different factors.
 Focus on finding neutral positioning and slow controlled movements with the arms avoiding any ”wobble”.
 When you are ready, the next step is to add small weights or a resistance band to increase the difficulty of the exercises.
 Ask for tips.
 At this point you can also add resistance exercises for the upper body.
 These are exercises with machines or a resistance band standing up.
 You will want to warm up first with the exercises on the mat.
 During the resistance exercises, use breathing to activate the core.
 Gentle stretching exercises may be appropriate now as well and can be found in the links below.
 Stretching exercises should not provoke pain either during of after training.
 Avoid twisting and extreme positions of flexion or extension.

 This may be a time where you are taking short walks, swimming for short distances, biking for short, flat distances.
 In each of these integrated movement forms the goal is to maintain perfect posture and activate the core maintaining support while active.